Who (mis)translates the (mis)translators?

 - Romeo Stevens, “Core Transformation”

 For most of history, death stalked close behind relaxation.
-The fear of unclenching still lurks in the reflexes and precedents of our biological bodies.
-But letting go is a prerequisite for growth and freedom!
+The fear of unclenching still lurks in our reflexes, and in the other precedents of our biological bodies.

 Of course, we don’t want to abandon everything.
-And we cannot leave behind all saṅkhāras—all mental framings or dispositions.
-But we can untangle and refine them so they lean less crude, compulsive, and fetishistic.
+And we cannot leave behind all saṅkhāras, all mental framings or dispositions.
+But we can untangle and refine them to be less crude, compulsive, and fetishistic.

 Romeo wraps up his post with an excellent synopsis of the whole ordeal: